-There are several different courses of treatment that may be used when treating cancer.
+There are several different courses of treatment for treating cancer.
 The most common are radiation and chemotherapy.
-In some cancer cases, these two treatments will be combined to treat the cancer more effectively.
+In some cancer cases, these two treatments will be combined to treat cancer more effectively.

 Not all radiation will permanently affect male fertility.
-If the cancer is present in a part of the body other than the pelvic area, fertility may be preserved though lessen for a bit of time.
+If the cancer is present in a part of the body other than the pelvic area, fertility may be preserved, but lessen for a bit of time.
 If the pelvis needs to be radiated, the chance of permanent damage to the stem cells and male fertility is very high.

-Chemotherapy treatment for cancer is not a final decision maker in terms of fertility.
-There are a range of chemotherapy drugs with some affecting fertility more than others.
-If the chemotherapy is combined with radiation therapy, there is a higher chance of permanent damage to sperm production.
+Chemotherapy treatment is not a final decision maker in terms of fertility.
+There is a range of chemotherapy drugs with some affecting fertility more than others.
+If chemotherapy is combined with radiation therapy, there is a higher chance of permanent damage to sperm production.

 The two other common cancer treatments are hormone therapy and surgery.
 Again, the fertility effects will be on a case by case basis.
-If the area treated is near the testes or involves the testes (for surgery treatment) fertility could be affected if only on the short term.
+If the area treated is near the testes or involves the testes (for surgery treatment) fertility could be affected for a short period of time.
 Hormone therapy will also affect sperm production.
-Treatment of prostate cancer involves hormone therapy that may leave the patient with erectile dysfunction.
+Treatment for prostate cancer involves hormone therapy that can leave the patient with erectile dysfunction.
 The inability to achieve an erection will remain as long as the treatment is being administered.
 This effect could be temporary and should be discussed with the cancer treatment team.

-Men who have lowered testosterone due to the cancer treatment may be able to regain fertility by using testosterone replacement therapy.
-The replacement of the testosterone will increase libido and improve erection for conception.
-If the sperm production was not affected be the cancer treatment, testosterone therapy could be the solution to male infertility after treatment has ended.
+Men who have low testosterone due to cancer treatment may be able to regain fertility by using testosterone replacement therapy.
+The replacement of the testosterone will increase libido and improve erections for conception.
+If sperm production was not affected by cancer treatment, testosterone therapy could be the solution to male infertility after treatment has ended.

-Just because cancer treatment is going to leave the man without the ability to produce viable sperm does not mean there are no fertility options.
+Although cancer treatments can leave you unable to produce viable sperm, it does not mean there are no fertility options.
 The most common option is sperm banking.

-It is important for the male cancer patient to store sperm before the cancer treatment begins.
+It is important for patients to store sperm before the cancer treatment begins.
 The sperm will be collected via masturbation into a container.
 This can occur in the sperm bank or at home.
 If the patient decides the collection should happen at home, the sperm sample will need to be delivered to the sperm bank within 30 minutes of sample collection.
-Storing more than one sample of sperm is a good idea.
+Storing more than one sample of sperm is advised.